-Sarah Willen is Assistant Professor of Anthropology.
+Sarah Willen is Associate Professor of Anthropology.

 Her research interests include medical and sociocultural anthropology, transnational migration and migrant “illegality,” immigration and health, biopolitics and social exclusion, health and human rights, reproductive health, embodiment and experience, moral economies of “deservingness,” the American “cultural competence” movement, and the Middle East.